 • The size of an organisation (number of hours) positively impacts injury frequency rates.
 The number of hours worked (global and regional) don’t allow a comparison on a like-to-like basis.

-• Although worldsteel has a definition for Lost Time Injury (LTI) and Total Recordable Injury (TRI), companies vary in their definition of what constitutes an LTI and TRI.
+• Although worldsteel has a definition for lost time injury (LTI) and total recordable injury (TRI), companies vary in their definition of what constitutes an LTI and TRI.

 These two indicators should not be part of individual, team or organisation objectives, bonuses, or incentives as they can foster a negative attitude towards reporting, limiting the organisational ability to learn and improve.